Enemily/watsonx-workshop/self-guided-labs/lab-0/README.md

 ## Select `View all projects`.
 ![view-all-projects](./images/view-all-projects.png)

-You should see a project called `IBM-DSU` in the list.
+You should see a project called `UCLA-DSU` in the list.
 If so, you have successfully been invited to the project!
 ![project-list](./images/dsu-project.png)